GreptimeTeam/docs/docs/greptimecloud/usage.md

 ## Storage Capacity

-GreptimeCloud stores data in cloud service such as S3.
-More cloud storage will be supported in the future.
+GreptimeCloud stores data in object storage such as S3, and measures the size of your total data saved in database.

-## Limits
+## Tech Preview Plan

-Here are the usage limits for GreptimeCloud during the beta period:
+Tech preview plan provides the following free tier for users to try GreptimeCloud:

 - Write capacity unit (WCU): Every service can use 800 WCU per 5 seconds.
 - Storage capacity: 10GB per service.
 - Account limits: 3 services per team.

 :::tip NOTE
-The limits may change in the future.
-If you have any questions about it, please contact `feedback@greptime.cloud`.
+The plan may change in the future.
+If you have any questions about it, please contact [feedback@greptime.cloud](mailto:feedback@greptime.cloud).
 :::